celestinolopes/flutter_lightbulb_action/README.md

 - **Flutter**: Any version
 - **Dart**: Any version

-## 📝 Changelog
+##  Changelog

 ### v1.0.0
-- ✨ Interactive hover menu implemented
+- Interactive hover menu implemented
-- 🔗 Clickable links for all actions
+- Clickable links for all actions
-- ⚡ Direct execution without keys
+- Direct execution without keys
-- 🎯 Smart widget detection
+- Smart widget detection
-- 📦 10+ refactoring actions available
+- 10+ refactoring actions available

-## 🐛 Known Issues
+##  Known Issues

 - Hover may not appear on very small widgets
 - Some actions may depend on specific code context

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:

-1. Report bugs
-2. Suggest new features
-3. Submit pull requests

 ## 📄 License